 - Instantaneous: The power at any given moment of time.

-- Average: The total energy used divided by total time, it’s the average of all the instantaneous powers.
+- Average: The total energy used divided by total time is the average of all the instantaneous powers.